 - Day 22: Departure from O'ahu early in the morning.

 - Day 23: Return to France at the end of the day.

 Why did we split the O'ahu discovery into two parts?
 Simply because of our mistake when booking plane tickets which forces us to go twice to O'ahu at the beginning and end of our stay (and also to take an additional domestic flight).
 So we preferred to have a calm first day in order to recover from the 12-hour jet lag and the long flight, the opportunity to start off smoothly by discovering Honolulu.
 And since we didn't want to come back to O'ahu the night before our return in order to avoid the risk of a last-minute hazard, we chose to visit the rest of O'ahu at the end of our stay.
 This fractionation will be more complex from a logistical point of view but will allow us to end up with two more quiet days (or not!).

 6Selection of rental cars

-What was interesting about Hotwire was the price of the combo package "car + hotel" which was generally much cheaper than renting a car and a hotel paid separately.
-But then we found accommodation at more competitive prices than on Hotwire, which made us look at Discount USA Car Rental for all our car rentals.
+What was interesting about Hotwire was the price of the combo package "car " hotel" which was generally much cheaper than renting a car and a hotel paid separately.
+But then we found accommodation at more competitive prices than on Hotwire, which made us look at Discount Hawaii Car Rental for all our car rentals.

 The advantage with the latter is the possibility of cancelling the reservation without charge and above all to be able to make a reservation without paying in advance.
 This gives us the opportunity to change our rifle if we find cheaper until we leave.
 Finally, knowing that we are already covered by our Gold Mastercard for damage, we have not taken out optional insurance.